Python Client for UmaDB

 # Pull next unprocessed upstream event...

-next_upstream_event_position = 1 + (last_processed_position or 0)
+next_upstream_position = 1 + (last_processed_position or 0)

 # Construct tracking information from next unprocessed event

-tracking_info = TrackingInfo("upstream", next_upstream_event_position)
+tracking_info = umadb.TrackingInfo(

 # Define a consistency boundary